dotnet/orleans/src/Documentation/grains/grain_persistence/index.md

 The built-in (de)serializers have been built using this method.
 The [OrleansStorageDefault<format>(De)Serializer](https://github.com/dotnet/orleans/tree/master/src/AdoNet/Orleans.Persistence.AdoNet/Storage/Provider) can be used as examples on how to implement other formats.

-When the (de)serializers have been implemented, they need to ba added to the `StorageSerializationPicker` property in [AdoNetGrainStorage](https://github.com/dotnet/orleans/blob/master/src/AdoNet/Orleans.Persistence.AdoNet/Storage/Provider/AdoNetGrainStorage.cs).
+When the (de)serializers have been implemented, they need to be added to the `StorageSerializationPicker` property in [AdoNetGrainStorage](https://github.com/dotnet/orleans/blob/master/src/AdoNet/Orleans.Persistence.AdoNet/Storage/Provider/AdoNetGrainStorage.cs).
 This is an implementation of [IStorageSerializationPicker](https://github.com/dotnet/orleans/blob/master/src/AdoNet/Orleans.Persistence.AdoNet/Storage/Provider/IStorageSerializationPicker.cs).
 By default
 [StorageSerializationPicker](https://github.com/dotnet/orleans/blob/master/src/AdoNet/Orleans.Persistence.AdoNet/Storage/Provider/StorageSerializationPicker.cs) will be used.
 And example of changing data storage format or using (de)serializers can be seen at [RelationalStorageTests](https://github.com/dotnet/orleans/blob/master/test/Extensions/TesterAdoNet/StorageTests/Relational/RelationalStorageTests.cs).